A trip from the tree to your pancake.

 Highway to Heat

 As the sap gathers and heads down the hill to get boiled down to syrup, the drips turn into streams which turn into gushing pipelines.
-Here is our largest collection of mainlines, held in the air by old telephone poles so that the pitch remains downhill all the way to the tanks in the sugar house.
+Here is our largest collection of mainlines, held in the air by old telephone poles and an old metal snowboard rail donated by Smuggler’s notch.
+We need to ensure the pitch remains downhill all the way to the tanks in the sugar house.